veggiemike/ruckusrd/README.md

  5. Firmware loading made easy.
-RuckusRD initramfs images can have an appropriate `fw.img` (e.g., created with `firmwarenator`) appended to them, or even better you can use `FWDEV=disk` on the kernel commandline to specify a device containing `fw.sqsh`.
+RuckusRD initramfs images can have an appropriate `fw.img` (e.g., created with `firmwarenator`) appended to them, or even better you can use `fwdev=DISK` on the kernel commandline to specify a device containing `fw.sqsh`.
 This makes updating firmware independent of the initrd or kernel upgrade process.
 A giant `fw.sqsh` is built in `subprojects/fw.sqsh` out of ALL the latest firmware, but isn't installed.